 Gene to improve heat tolerance in wheat – BASF

 Providing tolerance in wheat to heat e.g. to temperatures up to 45 degrees, will reduce the effect of heat stress on plant growth, catalysing photosynthesis and maintaining a healthy crop during a heat wave.
-With conservative estimates predicting an average increase in the earth’s temperature of 0.9 degrees over the next century, this innovation will assist in ensuring current agricultural land can still produce high yielding crops in the future.
+With conservative estimates predicting an average increase in the earth’s temperature of at least 2 degrees over the next century, this innovation will assist in ensuring current agricultural land can still produce high yielding crops in the future.

 Development of a heat tolerant wheat crop, reducing the impact of climate change of global wheat crops, improving productivity of wheat crops in warmer regions and potential to transfer research to other crops are some of the impacts this research can have in the field of crop science.

 Professor Brian Atwell was rewarded the Macquarie 2015 Award for Excellence in research.
 This research has the potential for enormous international application, with the need for heat tolerant crops ever increasing.

 Translating laser research to commercial applications – M Squared Lasers